Mountain Hub Banner

 Overview

-The Northern Arizona University-Institute for Human Development (NAU-IHD) (https://nau.edu/ihd/) is a University Center of Excellence in Developmental Disabilities (UCEDD), one of two in the state of Arizona.
-IHD has more than sixty faculty and staff.
-It is an interdisciplinary unit working across a range of university departments, research institutes, community agencies, consumer advocacy groups, and state departments on projects that impact the delivery of services and supports to persons with disabilities.
-IHD has two labs/clinic –the Genetic and Developmental Disabilities Research Lab, and the Assistive Technology (AT) Lab.
+The Northern Arizona University-Institute for Human Development (NAU-IHD) is a University Center of Excellence in Developmental Disabilities (UCEDD), one of two in the state of Arizona.
+IHD is an interdisciplinary center unit working across a range of university departments, research institutes, community agencies, consumer advocacy groups, and state departments on projects that impact the delivery of services and supports to persons with disabilities.

 Leadership

-• Dr. Francisco Villa, Clinical Professor of Chemistry, NAU Yuma campus, will serve as STEM faculty mentor.
+• Francisco Villa, PhD, Clinical Professor of Chemistry, serves as NAU Yuma Campus Lead and STEM faculty mentor

-• Michele Lee, Research Coordinator, will coordinate the collection of data from mountain hub partners and liaison with the evaluation team.
+• Michele Lee, PhD, Evaluation Associate, coordinates the collection of institutional data from Mountain Hub partners and serves as the liaison with the evaluation team

-• Cynthia Beckmann, Research Coordinator Senior, will coordinate communications and sharing of information across the mountain hub and between the Mountain Hub and the backbone and Auburn.
+• Cynthia Beckmann, Program Manager, coordinates communication and information sharing across the Mountain Hub and with the UMKC backbone and Auburn University.

 decorative